jjgrainger/wp-custom-post-type-class/README.md

 Again options can be passed optionally as an array. see the [Wordpress codex](http://codex.wordpress.org/Function_Reference/register_taxonomy#Parameters) for all possible options.

+### Existing Taxonomies

+You can add exisiting taxonomies to the post type by passing the taxonomy name through the `register_taxonomy` method.
+You will only need to specify the options for the custom taxonomy **once**, when its first registered.

 ## Admin Edit Screen